betaflight/betaflight/README.md

 [![Build Status](https://travis-ci.org/betaflight/betaflight.svg?branch=master)](https://travis-ci.org/betaflight/betaflight)

-## Betaflight Releases
+## Faguflight Releases

 https://github.com/betaflight/betaflight/releases

 ## Open Source / Contributors

-Betaflight is software that is **open source** and is available free of charge without warranty to all users.
+Faguflight is software that is **open source** and is available free of charge without warranty to all users.

-Betaflight is forked from Cleanflight, so thanks goes to all those whom have contributed to Cleanflight and its origins.
+Faguflight is forked from Cleanflight, so thanks goes to all those whom have contributed to Cleanflight and its origins.

 Origins for this fork (Thanks!):
 * **Alexinparis** (for MultiWii),